Orciument/JavaTwitchBot/README.md

 ## Instalation
 **We are currently in a pre 1.0 state, so we have no final artifact to install at this time.**

 The eventual target environment is a Docker Image, you will find the new releases in the [Github Releases Page](https://github.com/Clym-Dev-Team/Talium/releases)

-You can of course compile the code for yourself, (besides --preview-enabled because of String Templates) no special action is required to build the Java executable.
+You can of course compile the code for yourself, (besides --preview-enabled because of String Templates) nothing special is required to build the Java executable.

 ## License
 Standart MIT License see -> [License](LICENSE)